Reviews and Blogs

 "Gwyneth Leech has the coolest studio in New York."

 "Dancing around in the uplighting and circulating air of the space, the cups are in one sense a fanciful play on a disposable (and highly caffeinated) culture.
 But Leech's presence also makes this an installation about the process of making art and turning trash into treasure."
-Click here to read more.
+Click to read more.

 Psychology Today